LaFayette's July Fourth celebration: It was a blast

-LaFayette city's finest greeted the first Freedom Festival attendees with a smile and a willingness to help at 5 p.m. today, when the festivities first kicked off.
+LaFayette's finest greeted Freedom Festival attendees with a smile and a willingness to help Friday, June 28, when festivities kicked off at 5 p.m.

 T.J.
-Brown and Garrett Bradley are employees of the city of LaFayette's Street Department (Yes, that is a real department and they do very needful work, such as remove snow, repair and replace guard rails and much more).
-But on Friday, June 28, Brown and Bradley were also on hand to help out those first entering the LaFayette recreational center for the Freedom Fest to know where to park.
+Brown and Garrett Bradley are employees of the LaFayette's Street Department .
+But on Brown and Bradley were also on hand to help out those first entering the LaFayette recreational center for the Freedom Fest to know where to park.

-Kreis Wynkler, a city of LaFayette police officer was also on hand to help attendees of the event stay safe and not get a ticket for parking in areas designated for the handicapped.
+Kreis Wynkler, a LaFayette police officer, was also on hand to help attendees of the event stay safe and not get a ticket for parking in areas designated for the handicapped.

 "We're just doing patrol out here today," Wynkler said as he recommended where not to park.

 Sally Lesperance of the LaFayette Church of God was handing out event notification cards for an upcoming Family Fun Day from her church's booth.
-Some of the Freedom Festival activities and vendors will be there, too, such as the Kona Ice truck and a wet and dry inflatable.
-For more on their event be sure to read the Walker County Messenger Plus' community calendar section in the next edition.
+Some of the Freedom Festival activities and vendors were there, too, such as the Kona Ice truck and a wet and dry inflatable.

 In addition to the corn-hole tournament presented by Walmart, the food-eating contest, the pro wrestling event and more, there were other things going on, too.

 For example, workers at the event bustled here and there to ensure everything went according to plan.
-There were three young males in black shades tooling around in the next vehicle I plan to own: a souped-up golf cart with a roof.
+There were three young males in black shades tooling around in a souped-up golf cart with a roof.
 These three seemed to be maintaining pedestrian traffic, zipping in and out of tight corners, where they were needed for one reason or another.

-On of the three -- Dalton Ash, the program supervisor with the recreation center, said "I'm coming to check on the pool.
+One of the three -- Dalton Ash, the program supervisor with the recreation center -- said, "I'm coming to check on the pool.
 I'm making sure all my lifeguards are doing what they are supposed to be doing today."

-Ash also said that the anticipated crowd for today was going to push the pool towards its maximum occupancy number of 225, which is why 12 lifeguards had been scheduled to work today in the event that happened.
+Ash also said that the anticipated was going to push the pool towards its maximum occupancy number of 225, which is why 12 lifeguards had been scheduled to work in the event that happened.

 His helpers -- Jay Sprague and Parker Lively -- were seen helping a group at a nearby baseball field.
 Ash explained: "We're getting ready to have the old-timer's baseball game.
 So, we're passing out shirts and waiting on everybody to show up."

-One swimmer at the pool, a 13-year-old named Rachel, who requested her last name not be used, made a spectacular splash before calling it quits for the day (see the photo in this edition).
+One swimmer at the pool, a 13-year-old Rachel, made a spectacular splash before calling it quits for the day.

 One family of four was making their early rounds in the late afternoon heat but graciously stopped for a photo op.
 Amber and Will Pence posed with their two daughters -- Lila and Makenna -- before moving on to fun activities for the family.

-The Freedom Festival July Fourth event would not have been complete without live music, a myriad of food choices -- give me the barbecue -- and the occasional elected official or two populating the crowd (you know who you are).
+The Freedom Festival July Fourth event would not have been complete without live music, a myriad of food choices and the occasional elected official or two populating the crowd.

 And this year's event even had a chef worthy of Le Cordon Bleu.
 In fact, he graduated from the private for-profit Le Cordon Bleu College of Culinary Arts in Atlanta, which was under an approved licensing agreement with its namesake in Paris.